 9. Remove from the pans and cool on a rack or cutting board.

-10. Once completely cool, seal them in a ziplock storage baggie or a tupperware over night.
-They will totally change their consistency, to something much more like bread - a softer texture that is nice and chewy.
+10. Once completely cool, seal them in a ziplock storage bag or a tupperware container overnight.
+The breads will change texture overnight--to something softer and chewier than regular bread.

 Very slightly adapted From Food.com